kgrid/knowledge-objects/activator-workshop/no_install_required.md

-## Downloading a Knowledge Object
+## Interacting With a Knowledge Object

 A list of Clinical Pharmacogenetics Implementation Consortium (CPIC®) guidelines can be found in knowledge object form in the [Knowledge Grid Library](http://kgrid.med.umich.edu/library2/#/).
-This tutorial will be using an object authored for determining Codeine reccomendations based on the CYP2D6 gene, which can be found here: [x]()
+This tutorial will be using two objects authored for determining Codeine reccomendations based on the CYP2D6 gene, which can be found [here](https://umich.box.com/v/CPICKnowledgeObjects).

-### Interacting with a CPIC Knowledge Object
+### **Optional** Authoring a Knowledge Object

 ### Prerequisites
 * [pip3](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)